-Pippa Middleton, After Breaking Rule At Wimbledon, Shows Off Husband James Middleton After Honeymoon
+Pippa Middleton, After Breaking Rule At Wimbledon, Shows Off Husband James Matthews After Honeymoon

 Pippa Middleton has been an avid attendee at Wimbledon for as far as her fans can remember.
-Not only does she like to see the high-drama matches towards the end of the tournament, but also the ones that only true tennis fans can sit through.
-Over the years, she has been seen with her sister Kate Middleton, before she became Duchess of Cambridge, her brother James Middleton and her parents.
+She likes watching not only the high-drama matches towards the end of the tournament, but also the ones that only true tennis fans can sit through.
+Over the years, she has been seen with her sister Kate Middleton, before she became Duchess of Cambridge; her brother James Middleton; and her parents.

 But with her sister getting married to Prince William, she got to have an upgraded experience at the Wimbledon tournaments.
 The policy states that Pippa and her parents are allowed into the royal box, in which members of the British royal family are allowed to observe the matches.